 Those who don’t necessarily want to experience the rough and tumble—and wetness!—of a whitewater trip but still desire to get out on the Snake River to see Jackson Hole and its environs by water.
-If you're in the mood for something more contemplative and would like to be able to get some great shots of the Tetons and (hopefully) some stellar wildlife shots as well, a scenic float is likely more your ticket.
+If you're in the mood for something more contemplative and would like to be able to get some great shots of the Tetons and (hopefully) some stellar wildlife shots as well, a Grand Teton scenic float trip is likely more your ticket.
 Children of varying ages are welcome.

 What are my options?

 Your trip will generally last around 2-1/2 to 3 hours and cover the 10-mile stretch of river in Grand Teton National Park from Deadman’s Bar to Moose Village, near Dornan’s.

 There's no need to worry about over-exerting yourself during a scenic float.
 Unlike a whitewater trip, passengers need not paddle.
 The guide acts as rudder and oarsman the entire time.

 Due to the popularity of scenic float trips in the summer, we recommend that you make reservations ahead of time.
 Bad weather conditions can occasionally cause trip cancellations.

-Your outfitter will provide transportation from Moose Village to the launch site at Deadman’s Bar as well as life jackets, plus interpretive guide services on the fauna, feathers and flora that live in and along the Snake River.
+Your outfitter will provide transportation from Moose Village to the launch site at Deadman’s Bar as well as life jackets, plus interpretive guide services on the fauna, feather-friends and flora that live in and along the Snake River.